 Other Nevada hotels and casinos where cases of asbestos exposure have been reported include:

-If you or a family member was involved in construction, renovation, or maintenance at any of the listed sites, discussing with your physician about the damage asbestos might have inflicted on your health is highly encouraged.
-If, however, you are currently suffering from a disease as a result of occupational asbestos exposure, please contact the proficient team of attorneys and legal experts at Environmental Litigation Group, P.C. to recover financial compensation for your injury.
+If you or a family member were involved in construction, renovation, or maintenance at any of the listed sites, discussing with your physician about the damage asbestos might have inflicted on your health is highly encouraged.
+If, however, you are currently suffering from a disease as a result of occupational asbestos exposure, please contact the proficient team of attorneys and legal experts at Environmental Litigation Group, P.C. to recover financial compensation.
 Our lawyers dedicate the vast majority of their time to dealing with asbestos claims and fighting for people who were harmed by this toxic mineral, so we will be able to tell you which legal option can provide the best and fastest outcome for your case.